lightning/bolts/01-messaging-crypto-and-init.md

 ### Rationale

-There are unrecoverable errors which require abort of conversations;
+There are unrecoverable errors which require an abort of conversations;
-if the connection is simply dropped then the peer may retry connection.
+if the connection is simply dropped then the peer may retry the connection.
 It's also useful to describe protocol violations for diagnosis, as it indicates that one peer has a bug.